Carl Gustaf Emil Mannerheim: Service in the Imperial Russian Army

+Mannerheim's marriage to Anastasia Arapova practically ended in 1902 when the couple entered an unofficial separation in residence.
+From 1903 Mannerheim served as chief of the model troop and the director of horseriding teaching in the mounted regiments of the guard.
+He also made his name in competitive riding.
+By his own request, in 1904 Mannerheim was transferred to the officer riding school in Saint Petersburg where he was commanded to already in the previous year.
+His service as the chief of the model troop of the riding school was very significant for a future commander of the cavalry.

+Mannerheim served in the Imperial Chevalier Guard until 1904.
+In 1896, he took part in the coronation of Emperor Nicholas II, standing for four hours in his full-dress Imperial Chevalier Guard uniform at the bottom of the steps leading up to the imperial throne.
+Mannerheim always considered the coronation a high-point of his life, recalling with pride his role in what he called an "indescribably magnificent" coronation.
+An expert rider and trained horseman, Mannerheim bought horses for the Russian army as one of his official duties.
+In 1903, he was put in charge of the model squadron in the Imperial Chevalier Guard and became a member of the equestrian training board of the cavalry regiments.

 Mannerheim volunteered for active service with the Imperial Russian Army in the Russo-Japanese War in 1904.
 He was transferred to the 52nd Nezhin Dragoon Regiment in Manchuria, with the rank of Lieutenant-Colonel.
 During a reconnaissance patrol on the plains of Manchuria, he first saw action in a skirmish and had his horse shot out from under him.
 He was promoted to Colonel for bravery in the Battle of Mukden in 1905 and briefly commanded an irregular unit of Hong Huzi, a local militia, on an exploratory mission into Inner Mongolia.
-During the war, Mannerheim also managed to lead a group of local thugs and crooks with whom he sought the back of the enemy to defeat them.
+During the war, Mannerheim also managed to lead a group of local bandits with whom he sought the rear of the enemy to defeat them.